Author Vangelis Zafeiriou, M. D., homeopath, psychiatrist

 One of the babies that was born on 10-4-1755 happens to be the reason for our meeting today and the cause of the restoration of health for millions of people in the past and billions in the future.
 This baby was given the name of Samuel Hahnemann.
-Eighty-eight years later, he completed his mission, an invaluable offering to humanity and we can read on his grave his own statement: ‘I have not lived in vain.’
+Eighty-eight years later, he completed his mission on earth, providing an invaluable offering to humanity and we can read his own statement on his grave: ‘I have not lived in vain.’

 It is impossible to experience the complete beauty of his discovery without walking in the path of his internal life: his passions, motives, sufferings, obstacles, loves and visions.
 Hahnemann himself is an inseparable part of the science of homoeopathy.
 Based on the principle that all creations contain the picture of their creators, we will try, in this work, to find any existing similarities between Hahnemann’s personality and pathology and the characteristics of the science that he discovered.